- Appears as a rotating, funnel-shaped cloud that extends from a thunderstorm to the ground

 - Damage paths can be in excess of one mile wide and 50 miles long

-- They may strike quickly, with little or no warning.
+- May strike quickly, with little or no warning

-- They may appear nearly transparent until dust and debris are picked up or a cloud forms in the funnel.
+- May appear nearly transparent until dust and debris are picked up or a cloud forms in the funnel

-- The average forward speed of a tornado is 30 MPH, but may vary from stationary to 70 MPH.
+- Average forward speed of a tornado is 30 MPH, but may vary from stationary to 70 MPH

-- Tornadoes can accompany tropical storms and hurricanes as they move onto land.
+- Tornadoes can accompany tropical storms and hurricanes as they move onto land

-- Waterspouts are tornadoes that form over water.
-Tornadoes are most frequently reported east of the Rocky Mountains during spring and summer months.
+- Tornadoes are most frequently reported east of the Rocky Mountains during spring and summer months

-- Peak tornado season in the southern states is March through May; in the northern states, it is late spring through early summer.
+- Peak tornado season in the southern states is March through May; in the northern states, it is late spring through early summer

 - Dark, often greenish sky